-- 20.a.
-The keys to the tabernacle are to be kept in a secured place known only to the priest and if need be a sacristan. - EU 21.
+- EU 23.
 No one is permitted to keep the Eucharist on one's person or to carry it around unless pastoral necessity urges it and the prescripts of the diocesan Bishop are observed (CIC, 935).
-Pastors are to set procedures on Holy Communion to the sick. - 21.a.
-It is the obligation of the Pastor that the Blessed Sacrament taken to the sick is placed in a pyx blest for this purpose. - 21.b.
+Pastors are to set procedures on Holy Communion to the sick. - 23.a.
+It is the obligation of the Pastor that the Blessed Sacrament taken to the sick is placed in a pyx blest for this purpose. - 23.b.
 In anticipation of a future visit to the sick or home bound, the Blessed Sacrament may not be reserved in cars or homes.
-(CIC, 935). - 21.c.
-An extraordinary minister of Holy Communion is not permitted to place consecrated hosts into a pyx presented by an individual in the Communion procession. - 21.d.
+(CIC, 935). - 23.c.
+An extraordinary minister of Holy Communion is not permitted to place consecrated hosts into a pyx presented by an individual in the Communion procession. - 23.d.
 Laudatory is the practice where extraordinary ministers of Holy Communion to the sick are gathered for a Blessing and are commissioned to go forth to the sick and homebound after Mass in the name of the parish.